Ultimate Guide to VR Training in 2023

 This is not without downsides..the much much costlier older brother of the Meta Quest 2 is simply for enthusiasts as many of the features simply will be under utilized.
 Even more important to consider is when looking at the VR training scale of adoption, many times it just doesn’t make sense from an optics or budgetary standpoint, especially if you have an entire enterprise organization looking to utilize the technology.

-The Apple Vision Pro XR headset offers a plethora of benefits for users.
+The Apple Vision Pro spatial computing device offers a plethora of benefits for users.
 It operates on visionOS, a dedicated operating system designed to support the low-latency requirements of spatial computing.
 This system allows digital content to seem present in the user’s physical world, creating a more immersive experience.
 The Vision Pro’s unique input system eliminates the need for dedicated controllers, as it is controlled by a user’s eyes, hands, and voice.

-The headset features an App Store, which will host apps from third-party developers tailored to the unique spatial computing experience offered by the Vision Pro.
+The headset features an App Store, which hosts apps from third-party developers tailored to the unique spatial computing experience offered by the Vision Pro.
 “Environments,” dynamic landscapes, transport users from their physical surroundings to a digital world, increasing immersion and reducing distractions.

 With the attention to detail, Apple puts into its hardware we can expect nothing less than perfection.
 As a long-time Mac user, sign me up!
-The headset is expected to be released for sale in early 2024.
-It is priced to sell for a steep cost of $3499, this will be for enthusiasts and developers mainly, but we can expect a less feature-laden edition in the future.
+The headset isnt cheap however, as it is currently priced at the low low cost of $3499, this will be for enthusiasts and developers mainly, but we can expect a less feature-laden edition in the future.

 As hardware evolves we will continue to see the progression of both virtual and augmented reality into one device type.
 The duality of an XR headset provides more flexibility for the end user and makes for a better immersive viewing experience overall.
 The only issue currently is that the augmented reality pass-through camera’s quality still is just not powerful enough to be effective or useful.
 Of course, these issues will be addressed in future iterations and we will see the technology evolve.